-2.4 Model parameters and scale
+3.4 Model parameters and scale

-The choice of scale ratio will be based on the OWT size, the goal of the tests, the target wind/wave conditions, the water depth and the test stage.
-It may be necessary to build models at different scales to assess performance in operational conditions and survivability in extreme external conditions.
-The scale factor will be limited by the model basin dimensions, its wind/wave generation capability, the mooring system to be employed, and the simulation approach for control strategies.
+The choice of the scale ratio will be based on the OWT size, the goal of the tests, the target wind/wave conditions, the water depth, and the test stage, and the dimensions of the wind generation system.
+It may be necessary to build models at different scales to assess the performance in operational conditions and survivability in extreme conditions.
+The scale factor will be limited by the 1) model basin dimensions; 2) wave-making capacity in terms of both wave heights, wave periods and run durations; 3) wind-generation capacity in terms of wind speed, turbulence intensity and run durations; and 4) hybrid system performance for emulating the rotor-induced loads.